how to turn off flash on canon camera

 3. Under ‘Shooting Mode’, select ‘Manual’.

 4. Navigate to the ‘Flash’ option, likely located under ‘Exposure Compensation’.
+Make sure to select the relevant flash setting for your specific shooting scenario.

 5. Toggle the ‘Off’ button next to it.